 To benefit from it, the total amount of the work exceeds €10,000 to benefit from it, and it is necessary to apply to the tax service.
 Once the five years have passed, a new application can only be made after a period of 10 years.

-In Paris, in the La Muette district, Valentin purchased a typical Haussmannian apartment of 95m².
+In Paris, in the La Muette district, Valentin purchased a typical Haussmannian style apartment of 95 sq. m.
 Originally designed with rooms in a row, this project required a real overhaul in order to adapt to the modern lifestyle.

 The authenticity of classical elements, such as moldings and fireplaces, has been enhanced by contemporary touches, offering a perfect symbiosis between past and present.
 Each piece exudes elegance while integrating practical solutions for everyday life.